Let's Meet John

 Take it to your supervisor

-They can help you focus and refine it.
-We often underestimate how focused an RQ needs to be.
+Your supervisor can help you focus and refine.
+We consistently underestimate how focused an RQ needs to be — supervisors know the rubric.

 Stress-test it

 Can it be answered in 4,000 words?
-Is there enough data?
-Does it allow for analysis?
+Is there sufficient data publicly available?
+Does it require analysis or just description?
+Would a counterargument be possible?

-After your EE Dump (Module 5), make final adjustments.
-After that — no more changes.
+After completing your EE Dump (Module 5), make final adjustments.
+Then freeze it.
+After that point — no more changes to your RQ.

 Key Takeaways